BLumia/pineapple-chapter-tool/README.md

 [1]: Currently, seems only [mpv](https://mpv.io/) support all these formats mentioned above.
 [VLC](https://www.videolan.org/vlc/index.html) have [partial support of MP3(ID3v2) chapter frame](https://trac.videolan.org/vlc/ticket/7485) and I have plan to implement a fix and ensure it's upstreamable.
 My own music player will also plan to support chapter data in all mentioned formats.

+This tool can also be used to export existing chapter markers inside an audio file to some other common-used formats to work with other applications, currently supported formats are: `.cue`, `.ogm.txt` (OGG music metadata format plain text), `.ytdl.json` (json with the same struct as the one saved by youtube-dl)

 ## Technology Details?

  - For MP3 files, the ID3v2 tag will be used, chapter data will be added via the ID3v2 Chapter Frame.